n3nx/template/.github/merge_request_templates/MR.md

 ### Screenshots or Additional Information (if applicable)

-Add any screenshots or additional information that may help in reviewing the pull request.
+Add any screenshots or additional information that may help in reviewing the merge request.

 ### Environment